 House panel delays historic Trump impeachment vote

-FILE - In this June 27, 2017, file photo, President Donald Trump talks on the telephone in the Oval Office of the White House in Washington.
-(AP Photo/Evan Vucci, File)
+House Judiciary Committee Chairman Rep. Jerrold Nadler, D-N.Y., left, and ranking member Rep. Doug Collins, R-Ga., right, both speaking during a House Judiciary Committee markup of the articles of impeachment against President Donald Trump, on Capitol Hill Thursday, Dec.
+12, 2019, in Washington.
+(Andrew Harrer/Pool via AP)

-WASHINGTON -- The House Judiciary Committee abruptly postponed a historic vote late Thursday on articles of impeachment against U.S. President Donald Trump, shutting down a divisive 14-hour session that dragged with sharp partisan divisions but had been expected to end with the charges being sent to the full House for a vote next week.
+WASHINGTON -- The House Judiciary Committee abruptly postponed a historic vote late Thursday on articles of impeachment against U.S. President Donald Trump, shutting down a 14-hour session that dragged with partisanship but had been expected to end with the formal charges being sent to the full House for a vote next week.

-Approval of the charges against the president is still expected early Friday in the committee.
+Approval of the two charges against the president is still expected Friday in the committee.
 But the sudden turn punctuated the deep split in the Congress, and the nation, over impeaching the president.
-The committee, made up of some of the most strident Democrats and Republicans in Congress, clashed for all day and into the night as Republicans insisted on lengthy debate on amendments designed to kill the two formal charges with no hope of winning votes from the majority Democrats.
+The committee, made up of some of the most strident lawmakers, clashed all day and into the night as Republicans insisted on lengthy debate over amendments designed to kill the two formal charges against the president but with no hope of winning votes from the majority Democrats.

-Chairman Jerrold Nadler, D-N.Y., said the committee would resume the session at 10 a.m.
+Chairman Jerrold Nadler, D-N.Y., said the committee would resume at 10 a.m.
 Friday.

 Trump is accused, in the first article, of abusing his presidential power by asking Ukraine to investigate his 2020 rival, Joe Biden, while holding military aid as leverage, and, in the second, of obstructing Congress by blocking the House’s efforts to probe his actions.